mgampe/Geolocation-Tool/README.md

 # Geolocation-Tool
 Enter a CSV with addresses and their corresponding longitudes and latitudes to visualize their location on a map.
 Once mapped, one is allowed to select certain data points within a radius and those entries from the CSV will be rendered in a data table below.
-It will show all information included in the CSV. library(shiny) library(readr) library(leaflet)
+It will show all information included in the CSV.
+Original design is for proximity visuaization.
+If you only want to use 1 data set, omit the CSV2 option.

+library(shiny)
+library(readr)
+library(leaflet)